UnicoLab/FlowyML/README.md

-# 🌊 Flowy - Next-Generation ML Pipeline Framework
+# 🌊 UniFlow - Next-Generation ML Pipeline Framework

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

-**Flowy** is a developer-first ML pipeline orchestration framework that combines the simplicity of Metaflow with the power of ZenML and the elegance of asset-centric design.
+**UniFlow** is a developer-first ML pipeline orchestration framework that combines the simplicity of Metaflow with the power of ZenML and the elegance of asset-centric design.

 ## ✨ Features